hobart logo

 On the toll road towards La Brea I sketched out a plan of attack.
 I would walk around the mall and search for Lucas.
 Once found, I would follow him into a store.
 I practiced my lines in the car.
 “Lucas, is that you?
 It’s me, Magus.
 From your Patreon.”
 What happened next?
 I wasn’t sure.
 The interaction went off book after that, the scene still unrendered.

 I parked and entered through the Macy's.
 The smell of Clinique reminded me of my mother.
-I’d slipped away from her as a toddler, while she was getting her makeup done at the cosmetic counter.
-Once she realized I wasn’t there they shut the whole store, in fear that I’d been abducted.
-An hour later a security found me sleeping at the center of a coat rack.
+As a toddler I slipped away from her while she was getting her makeup done at the cosmetic counter.
+Once she realized I wasn’t there they shut down the store, in fear that I’d been abducted.
+An hour later a security guard found me sleeping inside a coat rack.
 The search party was called off.
-As I walked through the men’s department, I felt like something similar was about to happen.
-A sudden event that would shut down the whole mall.
+As I cut through the men’s department, I felt like something similar was about to happen.
+A sudden event that would put the whole mall on lockdown.
 I saw another version of myself entering Macy's.
 It was me, recast as a mass shooter, on the verge of brandishing my rifle.
 The assigned role of active shooter had a strange resonance, one that I couldn’t shake off.
-I quickened my pace, my Nikes squeaking against the ultra-varnished walkway.
+I speed-walked the rest of the way, my Nikes squeaking against the ultra varnished walkway.

 I went straight to the GameStop, thinking Lucas might’ve dragged Madison there.
 But I saw no sign of them in the store.
 I walked down an aisle and pretended to read the back of a game’s case.